 Archaeozoology - The study of animal remains, usually bones, from the past.
 Also known as zooarchaeology.

 Archaic - In archaeology, this term is often used to designate an early period in a culture's history.
-In Greece it designates the chronological period that preceeded the classical period.
-In the New World the term refers to a period when permanent settlements were becaming more common and human groups were making the transition from hunting-and-gathering to agriculture.
-In evolutionary biology, an "archaic" Homo sapien is a hominin (or hominid) who was slightly more primitive than modern humans (Homo sapiens sapiens).
+In Greece it designates the chronological period that preceded the classical period.
+In the New World the term refers to a period when permanent settlements were becoming more common and human groups were making the transition from hunting-and-gathering to agriculture.
+In evolutionary biology, an "archaic" Homo sapien is a hominin (or hominid) who was slightly more primitive than modern humans (Homo sapiens).

 Aristocracy - A governing body of upper class citizens or the system of government in which aristocrats (upper class citizens) have controlling power.
 In an aristocracy people are generally born into distinct social classes and there is little or no upward mobility.

-Artifact - A portable object manfactured, modified, or used by humans.
+Artifact - A portable object manufactured, modified, or used by humans.

 Assemblage - A group of artifacts found within the same archaeological context (locus, matrix, stratum).